 - Exhibitions may display material relating to the consequences of conflict.
 Teachers/leaders should consider what is age appropriate for their pupils/children.

 - The environment can be very disorientating.
 It is suggested that a meeting point in a highly visible location be agreed with all group members.

-Download a PDF of the Risk Identification.
+Download the PDF version of this Risk Identification here.

 Concierge and on board Briefing